seba2390/articlesummaries/README.md

 python main.py
 ```

 The script will perform an initial check upon starting and then run daily at the time specified in `config.yaml`.
 It will log its progress to the console with clear formatting.
-Press `Ctrl+C` to stop the script.
+Press `Ctrl+C` to stop the script gracefully.

-## Testing
+## ✅ Testing

 The project includes a test suite using `pytest`.
 To run the tests: